mtumilowicz/scrum-notes/README.md

     * Sprint Backlog = Product Backlog items selected for this Sprint + the plan for delivering
     * by the end of planning: Development Team decomposes work planned for the first days
         * often to units of one day or less
+* by the end of the Sprint Planning, the Development Team should be able to explain to the Product Owner and Scrum Master how it intends to work as a self-organizing team to accomplish the Sprint Goal and create the anticipated Increment

 ### Sprint Goal
 * created during the Sprint Planning meeting